People have never liked his eyes.

-- No Name Given: For most of the series, the Man doesn't know what his name is.
-He eventually learns that it's Alan.
+- For most of the series, the Man doesn't know what his name is due to his memories being repeatedly erased by his Supervisor.
+He eventually learns that it's Alan Campbell.

 - No Such Thing as H.R.: Memory rewrites, torture, human experimentation, gunfire, explosions, releasing monstrous shadow monsters from the cells in the basement.
 No one ever gets in trouble for all this.
 Probably helps that the Supervisor has done worse.

 - Shock and Awe: Eventually, the Man acquires electrical powers.